cncf/toc/tags/network.md

 - Current CNCF Network-centric Projects - we maintain close communication with these projects and their communities to avoid unnecessary duplication of effort and inconsistent messaging wherever possible.
 - Kubernetes Network SIG - is focused towards Kubernetes-specific network abstractions, interfaces, and implementations of these interfaces.
 We maintain close communication with this Kubernetes SIG, with several individuals actively involved in both.
 Our aim is to avoid unnecessary duplication of effort by the two groups, and maintain clear and consistent messaging by the two groups to our end user community and projects.
-- CNCF Security SIG - works on the more general area of cloud-native security including authentication, authorization, encryption, accounting, auditing and related topics.
+- CNCF Security TAG - works on the more general area of cloud-native security including authentication, authorization, encryption, accounting, auditing and related topics.
 Each of these topics are directly applicable and often implemented as network services.
 We defer as much as possible to this group to deal with general security-related issues, and liaise closely with them on how to deal with network-specific security as these are a continual area of concern.
-- CNCF App Delivery SIG - will be focussed on the development, deployment, operation and testing of cloud-native applications.
-We collaborate with this SIG where this pertains to Networking and Traffic, particularly around application deployment, debugging, and monitoring.
+- CNCF App Delivery TAG - will be focussed on the development, deployment, operation and testing of cloud-native applications.
+We collaborate with this TAG where this pertains to Networking and Traffic, particularly around application deployment, debugging, and monitoring.
-- CNCF Storage SIG - primarily with respect to service discovery as cloud native name services as related etcd.
+- CNCF Storage TAG - primarily with respect to service discovery as cloud native name services as related etcd.
 - Workload Profile Definition and Measurement Project - this project aims to define an industry standard definition for workload profiles and a standard set of measures and metrics that represent those profiles with the goal of developing an open source standard benchmarking to validate these.
-The CNCF Network SIG will engage as and when a network-related specification or set of benchmarks is presented.
+The CNCF Network TAG will engage as and when a network-related specification or set of benchmarks is presented.
 - Service Mesh Interface (SMI) - is a standard interface for service meshes on Kubernetes.
 - Multi-Vendor Service Mesh Interoperation - specifies a set of API standards for enabling service mesh federation.